 Through all my various careers, including the current one as a data artist, I noticed that data can describe itself through various visual forms and sounds made from the data.
 In this sense I describe data as being sentient.
 Another level of data sentience is what W.J.T.
 Mitchell talks about with images wanting something from the viewer.
 In this same manner I can say that one’s data wants something from its owner.
 This want is part of what I try to bring out when creating a data portrait for a collector.
 Data has always had a way of seeing its world and ‘talking’ to me about it.
 I am trying visualize for others the sentience I see and feel in the data.

-Data as Art project: I am collaborating with Paul Golding at Klio who is creating a data as art project which has philosophical underpinnings that point to David Deutsch, artificial intelligence, data as metaphor, theories about the origins of the universe, and others.
+Data as Art project: I am collaborating with Paul Golding who is creating a data as art project which has philosophical underpinnings that point to David Deutsch, artificial intelligence, data as metaphor, theories about the origins of the universe, and others.
 One of Paul’s ideas out of David’s Constructor theory would suggest that aesthetics is not a subjective quality.
 This has implications for an objective set of algorithms and/or data that could not only represent, but also, augment human aesthetics.

 III.
 Culture versus Nature, Human versus Machine